Cheetahs developing thick coats in anticipation of African winter leading to fatal infections in Indian conditions: Experts | Science-Environment

 South African all-rounder Wayne Parnell to captain Northern Superchargers in Hundred

-Exhibition showcasing historic journey of India-Africa friendship opens in Delhi: Culture Ministry
+Exhibition showcasing the historic journey of India-Africa friendship, jointly hosted by the National Museum & South African High Commission, opens in Delhi: Culture Ministry.